-Asakusa is a lovely historic district in Tokyo that had completely over thrown the impression I have of Tokyo being a bustling metropolis, much like Hong Kong.
-The general height of the buildings aren’t high, there are temples, shrines, quaint tiled streets and old-fashion stalls with their wooden beams and calligraphy signs.
-Not to mention the kimono-clad locals and tourists.
-It had the charm of both old-time Tokyo splattered with skyscrapers here and there, boasting a unique skyline.
+Asakusa is a lovely historic district in Tokyo with many things to do for visitors.
+It had completely over thrown the impression I have of Tokyo being a bustling metropolis, much like Hong Kong.
+The buildings were mostly low-rise dotted with temples, shrines, quaint tiled streets and old-fashion stalls with wooden beams and calligraphy signs.
+It has the charm of both old-time Tokyo with skyscrapers here and there, boosting a unique skyline.
 My two-day stay there was the best way to start off my Tokyo trip and here are 8 things to do in Asakusa:

 Asakusa hotel: Stay at the Gate Hotel Kaminarimon

 note: my stay at The Gate Hotel Kaminarimon was sponsored but all opinions are my own

 One of the best things I did in Asakusa was staying at the Gate Hotel Kaminarimon.
 Why?
 Because of this view:

 Of course, there are many other reasons, here’s a short list within the list:

 - The hotel is located a stone throw away from that Kaminarimon gate itself, and my room had a perfect view of it as well as the Sky Tree opposite the river, making me never want to leave the hotel room